On the Estimation of Entropy in the FastICA Algorithm: The fastICA Algorithm

 where $Y$ is a random variable with density $f$, $Z \sim \Norm(0,1)$, and $C$ some constant.
 Note that, maybe surprisingly, $Y$ has density $f$, not $f_0$.
 In Proposition~\ref{propNegentropyProportional} we will show that $\hat J[\hat f_0] \approx J[\hat f_0]$. \item Use Monte-Carlo approximation for the expectations in~\eqref{eqHatJHatf0}, \textit{i.e.}\ use

 where $z_1, \ldots, z_L$ are samples from a standard Gaussian and $L$ is large.
-Here $\hat J^\ast(y) \approx C \hat J[\hat f_0] $. \end{enumerate} The steps in this chain of approximations are illustrated in Figure~\ref{figFastIcaApproximations}.
-The restriction to $I = 1$ here removes a summation from Step~1.\ and Step~2.\, therefore simplifying Step~3.\ and the associated estimations in Step~4.
+Here $\hat J^\ast(y) \approx C \hat J[\hat f_0] $. \end{enumerate} The restriction to $I = 1$ here removes a summation from Step~1.\ and Step~2.\, therefore simplifying Step~3.\ and the associated estimations in Step~4.
 Theoretically these steps can be completed for arbitrary $I \in \mathbb{N}$, although in this case a closed-form version equivalent to Step~3.\ is much more complicated.

-Before we investigate these approximations more formally in the next section, we conclude this section with a few simple observations: The approximation to the negentropy used in fastICA dramatically decreases the computational time needed to find ICA projections.
-Unlike the $m$-spacing estimator introduced in Section~\ref{secExample}, the approximation $\hat J^\ast(Dw)$ is a simple Monte-Carlo estimator and does not require sorting of the data.
+The approximation~\eqref{eqHatJStarY} to the negentropy used in fastICA dramatically decreases the computational time needed to find ICA projections.
+Unlike the $m$-spacing estimator introduced in Section~\ref{secEntropy}, the approximation $\hat J^\ast(Dw)$ is a simple Monte-Carlo estimator and does not require sorting of the data.
 The algorithm to solve~\eqref{eqIterative} also benefits from the fact that an approximate derivative of $w \mapsto \hat J^\ast(Dw)$ can be derived analytically.

+The steps in this chain of approximations are illustrated in Figure~\ref{figFastIcaApproximations} and we will investigate the approximation more formally in Section~\ref{secProofs}.
 In Step~1.\ of the procedure, we do not obtain a proper approximation, but have an inequality instead: $f$ is replaced with a density $f_0$ such that $J[f_0] \leq J[f]$.
 As a result, the $w$ which maximises $J[f_0]$ can be very different from the one which maximises~$J[f]$.
-In contrast, Steps~2.\ and~3.\ are proper approximations and in Section~\ref{secProofs} we prove a convergence of $\hat f_0$ to $f_0$ for Step~2.\ and of $\hat J[\hat f_0]$ to $J[f_0]$ for Step~3.\ in the limit $\|c\| \to 0$, where $c = (c_1, \ldots, c_I)$.
+In contrast, Steps~2.\ and~3.\ are proper approximations and in Section~\ref{secProofs} we prove convergence of $\hat f_0$ to $f_0$ for Step~2.\ and of $\hat J[\hat f_0]$ to $J[f_0]$ for Step~3.\ in the limit $\|c\| \to 0$, where $c = (c_1, \ldots, c_I)$.
 Step~4.\ is a simple Monte-Carlo approximation exhibiting well-understood behaviour.
 From the above discussion, it seems sensible to surmise that the loss of accuracy in fastICA is due to the surrogate used in Step~1.\ above.

-The motivation for considering this limit $\|c\|\to0$ is that when the true density $f$ is a Gaussian, then all $c_i = 0$, $i = 1, 2, \ldots, I$.
-As it is the case that for high dimensional data, projections along most directions are close to the Gaussian distribution \citep{diaconis1984asymptotics, von1997sudakov}, each $c_i$ will be close to zero.
-The limit of the norm of $c$ to zero is thus a sensible limit to consider due to the fact that the large majority of projections of high dimensional data will exhibit small $\norm{c}$ behaviour.